 SMR’s benefits include:

 - Muscle relaxation

-- Reduced soreness and improved recovery after exercise
+- Reduce soreness and improve recovery after exercise

-- Decrease the overall effects of stress on the human movement system
+- Decrease overall effects of stress on muscles and joints

 How to Foam Roll